edmundo096/lfl-test-educon/README.md

 ### Ideas not implemented

 - Include jQuery, Bootstrap Sass and JS files from *node_modules* and not from CDN.
+  - This would permit use and modify Sass variables and mixings making a lot easier to customize.
 - Support processing of JS files, even with support of ES6+ with babel.
 - Browser reload plugin/task when source code files changes.
 - Process and/or minify source files.